 I was wondering if signing up for a credit card, getting the reward, and then canceling it will effect my credit score.
-Right now I have one credit card, which I pay off every month, but I want to sign up for a couple credit cards with good airline miles rewards.
+Right now I have one credit card, which I pay off every month, but I want to sign up for a couple of good airline travel credit cards.

 There are some where the annual fee is waved for the first year.
 Will it effect my score if I just use them enough to get the rewards, then cancel them before the year is up?
 I’ve never had a late fee and I always pay off my balance, but as I will be looking for a job in a tough economy next year, I wouldn’t want to have a lowered credit score just to get a few thousand miles.

 It’ll negatively affect your credit score in the short term, but the impact will be quite small and within a year you’ll be back to normal.